If you are asking yourself how long does it take resin to dry, I’m sorry to say there isn’t a one size fits all answer.

 Get a copy of the instantly downloadable PDF book, Resin Fundamentals.
 Stop spending hours reading everything you find on the web only to still be confused.
-Instead, read the book written for beginners by an artist with fifteen years of experience creating with resin.
+Instead, read the ebook written for beginners by an artist with 16 years of experience.
 Go from confused to confident with resin in only an afternoon.

 Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC

 13 thoughts on “How Long Does It Take Resin to Dry?”